 Handling background tasks is a common requirement for web applications.
 This project provides a clear and practical blueprint for doing it in FastAPI with ARQ.
 It shows how to separate your API from your workers, manage job state, and build a reliable system for handling long-running processes.
 If you're looking for a straightforward way to add background jobs to your async Python project, give ARQ a try.

-Q: Why not just use FastAPI's built-in BackgroundTasks
+Q: Why not just use FastAPI's built-in BackgroundTasks?

-is great for simple, "fire-and-forget" tasks.
+A: FastAPI's BackgroundTasks is great for simple, "fire-and-forget" tasks.
 However, it doesn't allow you to check a job's status, retrieve its result, or run tasks in a separate process.
 For reliable, scalable applications where you need to monitor jobs, handle failures, and avoid blocking the web server, a dedicated queue system like ARQ is a much better approach.

 Q: What is the difference between ARQ and Celery?

-from the ground up, making it a natural fit for async frameworks like FastAPI.
-Celery is older and was built for synchronous code, so using it with async
+A: The main difference is that ARQ is designed for asyncio from the ground up, making it a natural fit for async frameworks like FastAPI.
+Celery is older and was built for synchronous code, so using it with async functions requires extra configuration.

 Q: Do I need Redis to use ARQ?
 A: Yes, ARQ uses Redis as its message broker to manage the queue of tasks between your web application and the workers.
 You will need a running Redis instance.